luna/luna-book/first_steps.md

 We strongly encourage you to play with examples and interactive tutorials before reading following chapters.
 Gaining feelings of how Luna works as much important as gaining technical knowledge.

-After opening Luna you will be greeted with the Dashboard containing tutorials and examples sections.
-The "Introduction to Luna" is a great tutorial to start with.

 Moreover, don't hesitate to join the Luna community, ask questions and share your ideas.
 It is also the ultimate way to dispel any doubts while reading the book:

 * [Chat](http://luna-lang.org/chat) / [IRC](http://luna-lang.org/irc) – use it to fastly discuss ideas and get help on the fly while using Luna.